Olevi-id/ip-idp-documentation/_pages/x-appendices/1-faq.md

 > #### Defition of an instance
 >
 > Olevi instance is singular logical entity of an IdP service that most often equals to unique URL or OIDC _iss_ of the IdP service.

+## Do I Pay for Open Source while Purchasing Olevi

+No, you don't.
+Olevi is based on open source software Shibboleth IdP.
+When you agree to license terms and make an agreement to purchase Olevi, you agree to the price that includes only Olevi Software that Olevi has created.
+The price you pay for the software ensures the development and continuity of the software and products and services that are based on the software.

+While you pay for the software Olevi has created, Olevi gains some profit in doing its business.
+That profit goes to owners of Olevi company that actually are the developers of the product.
+When you purhace Olevi software you ensure that the developers can pay for the food and shelter they need to be able to provide their expertiese.

+While Olevi gets income as selling the software, there is some expenses to run the company.
+Olevi is still a young company and income flow is limitied but Olevi has committed to join [Shibboleth Consortium](https://www.shibboleth.net) that provides Shibboleth software.
+Shibboleth Consortium funds development of Shibboleth Software.
+The member fee of Shibboleth Software will be an expense to Olevi company.

+License fee for Olevi covers the purchase of Olevi Software.
+However with a small portion the customer of Olevi is also supporting the development of Shibboleth software.

+Despite the fact that Olevi will apply to be a member in Shibboleth Consortium, in addition to buying Olevi license we engourage our clients and our resellers to become members to Shibboleth Consortium directly as themselves as well.